Pain In the Neck!!

 - Frequently raise your arms above your head as you look up.

-Chronic neck pain self-management:
+Chronic neck pain exercises self-management:

-- Adopting a healthy lifestyle, the more fit and active you are, the less likely you are to have pain, and your coping skills also improve.
+- Adopting a healthy lifestyle, the more fit and active you are, the less likely you are to have aches, and your coping skills also improve.
 Its always better to stay active and go about your daily life as usual as best as you can

 - Remember the importance of having a good posture.
 That said, there is no perfect posture, but adapting a frequent change in posture and limiting the time that you remain in one position or posture helps.